 Most large stores and shops are open 10 am – 8 pm, daily.

 Police 102, Ambulance 103, Fire 101

 Four mobile phone operators, Mobicom, SkyTel, Unitel and G-Mobiles provide mobile phone networks.
 The GSM 900 network is operated by MobiCom and available throughout the country.
 In every province center GSM mobile phone service is available so you can keep in touch with your home while you are in Mongolia if you bring your GSM.

 Internet & Email

 Ulaanbaatar has dozens of Internet cafés where you can surf the Web and access email accounts.
-Many province centers have Internet access at their Post Offices.
-Email is easily the most reliable, cheapest and quickest way of communicating with outside world.
+Many province centers have Internet access in their Post Offices.
+Email is easily the most reliable, cheapest and quickest way of communicating with the outside world.

 News & Current Affairs

 BBC World Service (FM 103.1 MHz) and VOA (FM 106.6 MHz) radio broadcasts are available on FM in Ulaanbaatar.
 CNN, BBC World, DW-tv, NHK broadcasts are provided by the most cable operators and available in most hotels.